Gp32Prog66/Final-Project-Assignment-Due-Dates/README.md

 # Final-Project-Assignment-Due-Dates
 This is the Final Project For CIT-245 at CCAC.
 What my program does is that it inserts, deletes, and views assignments and the due dates.
 It can proove to be useful when keeping track of all of the assignments.
-This Program helped me learn and understand the fundamentals of maps and how they manipulate and organize data.
+This Program helped me learn and understand the fundamentals of maps and how it manipulates and organizes data.

 ## Main Menu